Finding the Best Places to Retire Since 2006!

 Signal Mountain, Tennessee

-Overview: Walden Ridge is a flat mountain ridge that marks the end of the Cumberland Plateau in southeastern Tennessee.
-On top of the ridge sits Signal Mountain, a Chattanooga suburb with nearly 1,800 feet of elevation, a country feeling, good schools and views of the Tennessee River.
+Walden Ridge is a flat mountain ridge that marks the end of the Cumberland Plateau in southeastern Tennessee.
+On top of the ridge sits Signal Mountain, a Chattanooga suburb with nearly 1,800 feet of elevation, a country feeling, good schools and gorgeous views of the Tennessee River and Chattanooga.

 Neighborhoods are low density with wooded lots.
 Homes include ranch ramblers, bungalows, chalets, contemporaries and at least one flying saucer house.